 To be eligible for admission, an applicant must receive a bachelor’s degree from an accredited institution prior to enrollment in MALS.
 An undergraduate major in the arts, humanities, or social sciences may be relevant, but will not be a determining factor for admission to the program.
 Admission is based on the level of success in the previous degree program, the clarity and richness of the applicant’s educational and life goals, and the applicant’s general potential for successfully engaging in graduate level work within the program.
 Applicants will not be admitted if it is likely that they cannot fulfill any of the program requirements or lack what the admissions committee considers to be a well-rounded undergraduate course of study.
 Applicants must provide the materials required by the Graduate School: a personal statement, transcripts, GRE scores (for MA degree), and three letters of recommendation.

 Persons who wish to sample the Liberal Studies Program may take up to two courses without being enrolled in the program.
-These applicants should contact the Graduate School of Arts & Sciences office, in order to submit an application as an Unclassified student.
-They will be asked to provide a transcript from their degree-granting college (sent in a sealed institutional envelope), and the application fee.
-If the student later wishes to enroll in the program, he/she will be asked to provide the essay, recommendation forms and letters of recommendation, GRE scores if necessary, and other transcripts.
+These applicants should submit an online application which can be accessed at http://graduate.wfu.edu/admissions/onlineapp.html.
+Please select the non-degree status “Unclassified” for the Program of Study.
+Applicants will be able to upload a copy of their official final undergraduate transcript and pay the $75 application fee via credit card.
+Applicants are asked to also upload a statement to the online application indicating their desire to sample courses within the Liberal Studies Program.
+If the student later wishes to enroll in the program, he/she will be asked to provide the essay, recommendation forms and letters of recommendation, GRE scores if necessary, and official transcripts.

 There is a non-refundable application fee of $75.